Skip to content

 • every current catalog-known Houmao-owned skill path is an explicit removal target

-• every known retired loop skill projection path is also an explicit removal target
+• every known retired skill projection path, including old loop names and houmao-utils-graphing, is also an explicit removal target

 • copied directories, symlinks, and files at those exact current paths are removed